ELPatitoLoco/ScriptedEvents-Wiki-Clone/Home.md

-# WIKI IS NOT SUPPORTED NOR UPDATED, ALL DOCUMENTATION IS NOW ACCESSED BY THE `SHELP` COMMAND IN THE SERVER CONSOLE
+# THIS WIKI IS OBSOLETE, ALL DOCUMENTATION SHOULD BE ACCESSED BY THE `SHELP` COMMAND IN THE SERVER CONSOLE

 # ScriptedEvents Wiki